 Synopsis: Set during the 1984 Miner’s Strike in northern England, 11-year-old Billy Elliot (Jamie Bell) wants to become a ballet dancer, even though his family expects him to be interested in boxing and become a miner.
 In one short scene, Billy goes to the Durham Co.
 Library bookmobile and steals a book on ballet because the librarian won’t let him check it out on a junior ticket.

 Details: Dir.
 Stephen Norrington.
 Perf.
 Wesley Snipes, Stephen Dorff, Kris Kristofferson, N’Bushe Wright.
 New Line Cinema, 1998.

-Synopsis: Blade (Wesley Snipes), a black half-vampire, is on a mission to destroy vampires, while white vampire Deacon Frost (Stephen Dorff) is on a mission to destroy the human race.
+Synopsis: Blade (Wesley Snipes), a half-vampire, is on a mission to destroy vampires, while vampire Deacon Frost (Stephen Dorff) is on a mission to destroy the human race.
 Blade tortures the Record Keeper, who confesses he helped Deacon in translating the Vampire Bible’s prophecy.

 Role Call: Eric Edwards as Pearl, the Record Keeper—Information Provider (male)

 Details: Dir.
 Denis Villeneuve.
 Perf.
 Ryan Gosling, Harrison Ford, Dave Bautista, Jared Leto.
 Warner Bros., 2017.

 Synopsis: In this sequel to 1982’s Blade Runner, Ryan Gosling stars as K, a police officer assigned to track down a rogue replicant.
 He begins by going to the Wallace Corporation’s Earth Headquarter archives to track down a suspect’s DNA and records; a clerk leads him to the files.

 Role Call: Tómas Lemarquis as File Clerk (reel archivist) — Information Provider (male)

 Related post: Reel archivist in ‘Blade Runner 2049’